SignalK/specification/gitbook-docs/request_response.md

 # Request/Response

-## WebSockets and similar transports
+## WebSockets and other full-duplex protocols

 The exact format of the message for a specific request is defined elsewhere in the specification.